TeaseAI/Tease-AI/README.md

 	* Added Edge Taunt Frequency option. (pepsifreak)
 	* SYS_WakeUp and RP_Edges variables are no longer written to disk, instead having special cases to return their internal values. (pepsifreak)
 	* Code handling the "general time" strings have been simplified and no longer use the wakeup time. (pepsifreak)
+	* PlayAudio plays on the secondary player, matching the unofficial patch unstead of sweet/fury, making PlayAudioNoWait a duplicate. (markus)

 # Changelog - Patch 56.0.0